 A comfortable office chair will have an ergonomic design with features that let you change the configuration as per your body type and sit in a relaxed natural position.
 This helps in reducing pains and fatigue, hence improving productivity.

-Most ergonomic chairs have backrests that provide sufficient support for lumbar and also allow for posture variation, like the Green Soul Beast Series GS-600 180 Degree Angle Back Recline Gaming/Ergonomic Chair, or the GreenSoul Monster Pro GS-734P Gaming and Ergonomic Chair, the best office chair for back pain.
+Most ergonomic chairs have backrests that provide sufficient support for the lumbar and also allow for posture variation, like the Green Soul-Beast Series GS-600 180 Degree Angle Back Recline Gaming/Ergonomic Chair, or the GreenSoul Monster Pro GS-734P Gaming and Ergonomic Chair, the best office chair for back pain.